 In other words, solar monitoring helps people act in time to fix any issues and maximise the benefits of solar energy systems in one easy sweep.
 And, much like public transport apps and journey planners, this kind of monitoring can also be beneficial to our finances.

 Solar monitoring will monitor your solar system’s performance, and help ensure you’re getting maximum output and savings.
 Accessed using an online dashboard – available on any of your online devices – it provides real-time monitoring of both solar production and household energy consumption.

 Crucially, it also provides you with automatic fault and diagnosis alerts if there’s a problem, letting you know via email what is needed to fix it, which could save you hundreds of dollars.

 Solar monitoring provides a customised snapshot of how well your solar system is performing every month in addition to your real time access to this data.
 The “big data” is translated; activity is shown in real time; and you’re able to gain an individual, personalised insight into your household’s solar energy use.

 But why should busy Aussie homeowners bother with this kind of big data?

-We know that having potential faults fixed can generate between 15 and 20 per cent more energy over the lifetime of your system.
+We know that having potential faults fixed can generate between 15 and 20% more energy over the lifetime of your system.

-More than 1.42 million small-scale solar power systems were installed across the country by the end of 2014, and in the same year, small-scale solar was responsible for 15.3 per cent of Australia’s clean energy generation and produced 2.1 per cent of the country’s total electricity.
+More than 1.42 million small-scale solar power systems were installed across the country by the end of 2014, and in the same year, small-scale solar was responsible for 15.3% of Australia’s clean energy generation and produced 2.1% of the country’s total electricity.

-More than 50 per cent of residential rooftop solar systems don’t provide as much power as they could, and big data translates into small pieces of information that makes solar energy generation more efficient, which means owners can get the best out of their solar investment.
+More than 50% of residential rooftop solar systems don’t provide as much power as they could, and big data translates into small pieces of information that makes solar energy generation more efficient, which means owners can get the best out of their solar investment.